-Regarding technology stocks on the TSX, the equity capital available to fund such companies has really dried up since the economic downturn began in 2008.
+Regarding technology stocks on the TSX, the equity capital available to fund such companies had really dried up since the economic downturn began in 2008.

 For example, in 2010, equity capital raised for all technology stocks combined on the TSX and TSX Venture decreased to approximately 1/5th of what it had been receiving in 2007 and earlier.
 Share values of these technology stocks have plummeted as a result.

-What does this dearth in technology stocks mean for the extraordinary investor trading Canadian stocks?
+What does this recovery in technology stocks mean for the extraordinary investor trading Canadian stocks?

-The extraordinary investor sees that most of the investor money is now hoarding into the present fad stocks - oil, gas, precious metals.
+The extraordinary investor sees that most of the investor money is now beginning to flow more freely into technology stocks, and also into the oil, gas, precious metals.

 • investment capital will become more available